modernWebDev9/Booking_System_TelegramBot/README.md

 > *Most of these dependencies (with the exception of system libraries such as ws2_32 in Windows) can be installed using your operating system's package manager or using fetchContent/CPM in CMake.
 I strongly recommend using the vcpkg package manager to simplify the installation of dependencies*

-> **The Yandex.Disk client must be built or installed as a static library before creating this project!**

 ### 🏗️ Build Instructions

 1. **Clone the Dependencies**